BreadleyCooper/omniplex-test-chr-extension/README.md

 Click on "Load unpacked" and select the root file.

+**Make sure to refresh the page you want monitoring if it's already open when you install the extension**

 Clicking on the extension will show a popup to sign in.
 User can be anything (max 28char).
 Password must be "Password".

 Enjoy being monitored ;)